Spiders - Identify and Control

-Control of web-building spiders is relatively easy but control of running spiders is a lot more difficult.
+How to get rid of web-building spiders is relatively easy but control of running spiders is a lot more difficult.
 However, with a combination of preventative measures and appropriate treatments, you can certainly make a spider encounter a rare occurrence.

 THE THREE INTRODUCED SPIDERS OF NEW ZEALAND WITH NASTY BITES:

 CUPBOARD SPIDER OR FALSE KATIPO

 WHAT DO SPIDERS LOOK LIKE?

 Most people will know a spider has eight legs (and two body segments).
 As such they are arachnids and not insects – insects have six legs and three body segments.
 Although identifying spider species can require expert knowledge, most of the common pest spiders are easy to recognise.